eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 * Install a set of embedded development tools for programming the Microchip E54 in C
 * Build an image and flash it onto the Microchip E54
-* Create an Azure IoT hub and securely connect the Microchip E54 to it
+* Use Azure CLI to create and manage an Azure IoT hub that the Microchip E54 will securely connect to
-* Use Azure CLI to view device telemetry, view properties, and invoke cloud-to-device methods
+* Use Azure IoT Explorer to view properties, view device telemetry, and call cloud-to-device (c2d) methods

 ## Prerequisites